krot3232/smppsim/README.md

 - SMPP server for testing clients, covering bind, `submit_sm`, `submit_multi`, `data_sm`, `deliver_sm`, `query_sm`, `cancel_sm`, `replace_sm`, `enquire_link`, `unbind` and outbind
 - Simulated message life cycle: messages move through delivery states on configurable probabilities and produce delivery receipts
-- Web interface with a form for injecting MO messages and a `?stats` endpoint
+- Web interface with a form for injecting MO messages, a `?stats` endpoint and a shutdown command — see [HTTP Interface](#http-interface)
 - MO traffic generated from a CSV file at a configurable rate
 - Loopback and ESME to ESME routing, so submitted messages come back as `deliver_sm`
-- Raw and decoded PDU capture to file, plus an optional byte stream callback to an external server
+- Raw and decoded PDU capture to file, plus an optional byte stream callback to an external server — see [Callback Channel](#callback-channel)
 - Everything driven by a properties file, so several instances with different behaviour can run side by side — see [Configuration](#configuration)
 - Bundled `send_submit_sm.sh`, `send_deliver_sm.sh`, `send_query_sm.sh`, `send_cancel_sm.sh`, `send_replace_sm.sh`, `send_submit_multi.sh`, `send_data_sm.sh` and `send_enquire_link.sh` for exercising a running instance from the command line, with no SMPP client to install — see [smpp-bash](https://github.com/krot3232/smpp-bash/)
 - Startup via shell script, `mise` task, `systemd` service or Docker